one20/tabletop-dice/README.md

 ## Summary
 `Dice` is a module that provides helper functions to simulate various dice types used in tabletop games.
+This is the engine running  [diceroll.fun](https://www.diceroll.fun).

 ## Methods
 | **roll**( maxValue:```integer```, quantity:```integer```=1 ):```integer/array```       |